 A 0.1-μF ceramic capacitor must be connected between the BOOT and PH pins for proper operation.
-TI recommends using a ceramic capacitor with X5R or better grade dielectric.
+It is recommended to use a ceramic capacitor with X5R or better grade dielectric.
 The capacitor should have a 10-V or higher voltage rating.